Travel details

 Simien Mountains National Park

-The Simien Mountains are one of Africa's largest mountain ranges, with more than 12 peaks over 4,000 m, and the highest peak is Ras Dashen.
+The Simien Mountains are one of Africa's largest mountain ranges, with over 12 peaks above 4,000 m; the highest is Ras Dashen.

 Within the park you can observe wildlife unique to Ethiopia:

-Gelada baboon: about 7,000 individuals.
-You can observe herds of up to 400 grazing.
+Gelada baboons: about 7,000 individuals; you can observe grazing groups of up to 400.

-Ethiopian wolf: about 50 individuals, a rare species living in the highlands.
+Ethiopian wolf: a rare species with about 50 individuals living in the highlands.

 Walia ibex: about 600 individuals survive.

-Other animals such as klipspringer, bushbuck, and jackal also inhabit the area.
-Plants include St John's wort and aloe.
+Other animals include klipspringer, bushbuck, and jackal.
+Plants include Hypericum (St. John's wort) and aloe.

 [English Guide]